AAF Preview: 10 College Football Stars in the Alliance of American Football

 Hackenberg was Penn State's career passing leader until Trace McSorley passed him this past season.
 Hackenberg started three seasons for the Nittany Lions, throwing for 8,318 yards, 48 touchdowns and 32 interceptions.
 He also broke the program record for passing yards in a game when he threw for 454 yards against UCF in 2014.

-He went No. 51 overall (second round) to the New York Jets in the 2016 NFL Draft.
+He went No. 51 overall (second round) to the New York Jets in the 2016 NFL draft.

 Memphis Express: QB Zach Mettenberger (LSU)